golioth/golioth-esp-idf-sdk/README.md

 Install the latest release of esp-idf using the [installation directions from Espressif](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#installation)

-## Trying the example
+## Trying the examples

-The `example` directory contains an example app which you can build and run.
+The `examples` directory contains example apps which you can build and run.

 First, setup the environment.
 If you've installed esp-idf using Windows or an IDE plugin, you can usually skip this step, as the environment